alexey-savchenko-am/Excel.DataTable/README.md

 ## Extract data

-To extract data from file use the command ExtractData.
+To extract data from the file, use the ExtractData method.
-Specify a sheet name, where the table is located:
+Specify the sheet name where the table is located:

 ```csharp
   dataParser.ExtractData("SalesOrders")